9 Product Feed Optimization Tips To Improve Shopping Ads

 How Pricing Affects Traffic (via Search Engine Land)

-Clearly, the lower the product price relative to market value, the higher the odds are that Google Shopping will prioritize your ad and serve it to users.
+Clearly, the lower the product price relative to market value, the higher the odds are that Google will prioritize your ad and serve it to users.

 Tip #5.
 Optimize Some Products For Loss Leader Pricing